Mrymna/Surgery_procedures/Neuronexus/prepare_microdrive.md

 <img src="figures/microdrive_building_04.jpg" alt="drawing" width="600"/>

-A shuttle should have only minimal **lateral play**.
+**Important warning**: A shuttle should have only minimal **lateral play**.
 They should only move up and down, not sideways.
 We broke a few shanks in the past because the shuttles were moving sideways.
 This can be fixed by diminishing the gap between the shuttle and the microdrive.

 3. Add a nut at the bottom of the screw.
 Make sure the screw is tightly secured with the nut.